rps111/Benchmarking-Deepfake-Attacks-on-FR/README.md

 This repository provides a unified benchmarking framework to evaluate three distinct attack objectives defined in our taxonomy: **Direct Impersonation (DI)**, **Evasion Attack (EA)**, and **Ambiguous Identity Overlap (AIO)**

+**Sensitivity Analysis** for all FR models—is hosted in the sensitivity_analysis directory.
 ---

 ## Repository Structure